Tiamarth/MetaLists/recommendations.md

 # Recommendations

-These are all programs, apps, and servicess that I personally use and recommend.
+These are all programs, apps, and services that I personally use, have used in the past, or plan to use in the future.
 I may update this file in the future with information about why I use these in particular, but this will do for now.

 ## Audio Metadata Editors
 | Name / Link                                                           | Linux | Open Source |